-Avantax Planning Partners, Inc. ("APP") through its Retirement Plan Services ("RPS") division, provides investment advisory services to employer-sponsored retirement plans, such as 401(k) and profit-sharing plans, along with other plan services, which vary by plan client.
+AAS maintains a promoter arrangement with Avantax Planning Partners, Inc. ("APP"), an affiliated RIA which, through its Retirement Plan Services ("RPS") division, provides investment advisory services to employer-sponsored retirement plans, such as 401(k) and profit-sharing plans, along with other plan services, which vary by plan client.
 Under APP's RPS division, APP serves as the ERISA Section 3(38) fiduciary investment manager for plan sponsors.
 RPS offers non-fiduciary administrative and recordkeeping services to plan sponsors that are ERISA Section 3(16) fiduciaries (i.e., administrators) for their respective plans, and other "ministerial" services, such as mailing of notices, mailing of new hire enrollment kits, and other related tasks.
 At a high level both APP and AAS provide investment advisory services to employer-sponsored retirement plans; however, APP utilizes different products and plan service providers.
-Because APP and AAS are affiliates a conflict of interest exists, as AAS and its Advisors may be more inclined to refer clients or prospective clients to AAS' affiliate.
+Because APP and AAS are affiliates, a conflict of interest exists, as AAS and its Advisors may be more inclined to refer clients or prospective clients to AAS' affiliate.
 Additional information on AAS' affiliations and related conflicts of risk is detailed in Item 10 and Item 14.